gi-yt/archfi/README.md

 Hi I am Arya K from GI and This Is My Arch Fast Install Script Here There Will Be a Quick Rundown of The Script, But If you want good instuctions, I will be posting a tutorial on our site https://geniusinfomedia.netlify.app soon.
 This Is Still Alpha level software.
 Do Not use This In production environment until informed.
+You can contact me in reddit @ arya_kiran or the issues section of the project.